pointlesspun/gg.json/readme.md

 ## Examples

 As the code changes quickly documentation has a tendency to become stale.
-Therefore it is recommended to refer to the integration tests
-(link forthcoming) for the most up to date samples.
+Therefore it is recommended to refer to the [integration tests] (https://github.com/pointlesspun/gg.json/blob/master/gg.json.tests/JsonConfigFileTests.cs) for the most up to date samples.

 That being said, let's get the basics out of the way and then let's get on with the actual examples.

-The XJSN functionality comes by means of three (largely static) classes:
+The gg.json functionality comes by means of three (largely static) classes:

 * `JsonConfig` which provides various methods to deserialize `JsonElements` into `C#`.
 * `JsonConfig.Options` options with which the deserialization process is controlled.
-* `JsonConfigFile` builds upon `JsonConfig` and provides easy to use `.json` or `.xjsn` file reading.
+* `JsonConfigFile` builds upon `JsonConfig` and provides easy to use `.json` or `.gg.json` file reading.

 For the most part we will be using the `JsonConfigFile` class.